-The Company records an asset retirement obligation for the abandonment of oil and natural gas producing properties (see Note 4).
+The Company records an asset retirement obligation for the abandonment of oil and natural gas producing properties (see Note 3).
 The asset retirement obligation is recorded at its estimated fair value on the date that the obligation is incurred and accretion expense is recognized over time as the discounted liability is accreted to its expected settlement value.
 Fair value is measured using expected future cash outflows which considers an estimate of the cost to plug and abandon wells (excluding salvage value), future inflation rates and is discounted at the Company's credit-adjusted risk-free interest rate.
-The fair value of the estimated asset retirement cost is capitalized as part of the carrying amount of the applicable proved oil and natural gas property and depleted with the corresponding proved oil and natural gas property using the unit-of-production method.
-Periodically the asset retirement obligation is re-measured to determine if a revision to the estimate is necessary with any revisions being recorded as an adjustment to oil and natural gas property.